 The Internet of Things (IoT) is the network of physical devices, which are embedded with electronics, software, sensors, actuators, and connectivity for the purpose of enabling these things to connect and exchange data.
 Thus creating opportunities for more direct integration of the physical world into computer-based systems, resulting in efficiency improvements, economic benefits and reduced human intervention.
 (Wikipedia, Internet of Things)

-Domain is a sphere of knowledge, influence or activity.
+Domain is a sphere of knowledge, influence, or activity.

 CoAP over TCP

-While UDP may be preferred for messaging over local networks where “chattiness” is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server due to the greater QoS guarantees and TCP has substantially better support than UDP in cloud native use cases.
+While UDP may be preferred for messaging over local networks where “chattiness” is highly detrimental due to power or bandwidth constraints, CoAP over TCP is preferred for situations where a device is communicating with a remote server, due to the greater QoS guarantees; and TCP has substantially better support than UDP in cloud-native use cases.

-Solution has to provide security and data integrity between the new component and a connecting device.
+is responsible for security and data integrity between the new component and a connecting device.